Psi Warrior Fighter Subclass Guide

 Most classes and subclasses have some form of resource pool to pull on when they want to activate an ability.
 The most common of these are spell slots, but monks get ki points, Battle Master fighters get Superiority dice, and even barbarians can only use their rage a limited amount of times before needing a long rest.

-I specify this because it’s easy to feel like a subclass is getting the short end of the stick when all of their abilities require spending a resource, which is mostly the case for the Psi warrior.
 While a few features can be used once before spending a die, almost every single feature in this subclass is related to psionic energy dice in some way.

 This isn’t a bad thing at all; it just requires us to be conservative and tactical with how we use our dice.
 We can make a direct comparison already with the Battle Master fighter, which is no doubt the best fighter subclass.

 The Psi warrior gets a number of dice equal to twice their proficiency bonus, which means we start with four dice at 3rd level, but quickly increase and eventually end up with 12 dice by 20th level.
-On the other hand, the fighter starts off with four and only gains two additional dice over its progression.

 To be compared to the Battle Master and be able to stand toe to toe is pretty impressive, but we needn’t get too excited yet.
 We still have to look at how these dice actually get used.